-March is Nutrition Month and this year, dietitians across Canada are committing to helping Canadians ‘Unlock the Potential of Food’ by discussing how food not only nourishes, but also adds to and improves lives.
-They aim to accomplish this by providing guidance and information aimed at making it easier to uncover the limitless potential of food to fuel our bodies, discover and learn about nutrition, prevent chronic diseases, heal ailments, and bring people together through shared experiences.
+March is Nutrition Month and in this year's campaign, dietitians across Canada are committed to helping Canadians discover that healthy eating is about more than food.
+They aim to accomplish this by providing guidance and information aimed at making it easier to uncover the limitless potential of food to fuel and nourish our bodies, discover and learn about nutrition, prevent chronic diseases, heal ailments, and bring people together through shared experiences.

 In the workplace, healthy eating and nutrition programs can serve an integral role in fostering employee health and wellness, as well as establish a supportive environment for practicing healthy eating behaviours in the office.

 Here are ways to engage and empower your workforce in exploring healthy eating in their day-to-day routines.